 If you don't have a Linking Code and if you have not yet enabled the skill: Alexa, enable Bedtime Story.
 Then ask Alexa: Alexa, ask Bedtime Story to configure.

-The Short Bedtime Story is a skill for Alexa, Cortana and Google Home that tells a story with the person's name filled in at various points.
+The Short Bedtime Story is a skill for Alexa, Cortana, Google Home and Bixby that tells a story with the person's name filled in at various points.

 For example, Tell Bedtime Story to Gary could result in:

 Once upon a time there was a magical wizard named Gary who came upon a little frog with blond hair.
 Gary asked the frog, ...

 I encourage you to read some reviews and rate the skill if you enjoy it and the write a review about how your kids react to it.
 Read other people's comments.
 Even the critical ones are sometimes amusing.

 I'm always looking for ideas and stories to add to the skill so if you have any, please share by email or the Disqus board.